Paul

 Torn between staying at my favorite park and heading back home, I opted for the latter.
 The appeal of heading home was greatly influenced by some new feeders and seed I received from Urban Nature Store.
 I recently became a brand ambassador for Urban Nature Store and am excited to share my experiences with and promote their high-quality birding-related products and seed, some of which is made right here in Ontario!

 Still bundled up from my park outing, I carried my camera to the backyard.
 Under beautiful sunshine, the feeders and surrounding trees were filled with birds.
 I enjoyed the show put on by my feathered friends and captured several images.
 The warm sunshine felt great and I ended up spending the remainder of the day in the yard which no doubt helped me deal with my mixed emotions.
-John Denver nailed it when he sang sunshine on my shoulders makes me happy
+John Denver nailed it when he sang sunshine on my shoulders makes me happy.

 Despite Family Day weekend bringing a whirlwind of emotions, one thing is certain, surrounding myself in nature made everything better.
 Enjoying the birds while reflecting on both amazing and sad memories set everything at ease.
 I’ve said it before and I’ll say it again, nature is the best medicine.